IkigaiLabsETH/ikigAI/README.md

 </p>

-## GPT4.20 + MJ V6.9 is a match made in heaven tbh.
+## GPT4.20 + MJ V6.9

 Our ikigAI Labs XYZ CEO is highly approachable but isn't well-versed with the intricacies of gen art, web3, and our unique editorial style.
-We believe that leveraging the OpenAI API with Prompt Design will enhance his proficiency.
+We believe that leveraging the AI with Bespoke Prompt Design will enhance his proficiency.
+It's a match made in heaven tbh.

 # Project Highlights: